Australia tries to curb foreign interference at universities

 Education Minister Dan Tehan said the task force will comprise half university staff and half government agency officials.

-"Our government is taking action to provide clarity at the intersection of national security, research, collaboration and a university's autonomy," Tehan said in a statement.
+"Our government is taking action to provide clarity at the intersection of national security, research, collaboration and a university's autonomy," Tehan said.

 "Universities also understand the risk to their operations and to the national interest from cyberattacks and foreign interference and we are working constructively to address it," he added.